arpg/navcon/navcon_client/README.md

-# Nav Con Client
+# NavCon Client
-This is a ros node client for the Nav Con server.
+This is a ros node client for the NavCon server.

 For a single images use: